 When heating needs are high during cold weather, the fire should burn steadily and brightly.
 This is the time to use larger pieces of hardwood.
 Place the biggest pieces at the back of the firebox and place the rest of the pieces compactly.
-A densely built fire like this will produce the longest combustion this stove is capable of.
+A densely built fire like this will produce the longest combustion this insert is capable of.
 Special attention must be paid when building fires like this since if the air intake is reduced too quickly, the fire could smoulder.
-The wood must be flaming brightly before leaving the fire to burn.
+The wood must be flaming brightly before leaving the fire to burn by itself.

-3.8.4 Burn Cycle Time
+3.8.4 Maximum Burn Cycle Times

 The burn cycle time is the period between loading wood on a coal bed and the consumption of that wood back to a coal bed of the same size.
 The flaming phase of the fire lasts for roughly the first half of the burn cycle and the second half is the coal bed phase during which there is little or no flame.
-The burning time expected from this stove, including both phases, will vary depending on a number of things, such as:
+The burn time expected from an insert, including both phases, will vary depending on a number of things, such as:

 - firebox size,

-- the amount of wood loaded.
+- the amount of wood loaded,

 - the species of wood,

-- the wood moisture content,